johnjackoleary/cfi-commonplace-book/Filed/CFI Checkride Resources.md

 Based on [online writeup]( https://www.reddit.com/r/flying/comments/tgn67t/ive_been_asked_about_this_a_couple_times_so_here/).

-#todo :: Replace with #source file links as they are added to Obisidan
+#todo :: Replace with #source file links as they are added to Obsidian

 |                                                                                                     FAR/AC/Document | What It Means                                                                                                  |
 | -------------------------------------------------------------------------------------------------------------------:|:-------------------------------------------------------------------------------------------------------------- |